-The Board’s remuneration committee consists of Johan Linder, Rainer Häggblom, Tarja Pääkkönen and Lennart Robertsson.
+The Board’s remuneration committee consists of Johan Linder (chairman), Rainer Häggblom, Tarja Pääkkönen and Lennart Robertsson.

 The Audit Committee assists the company Board in ensuring that the company has adequate internal control system covering all operations, ensuring that the company’s risk management is arranged appropriately as well as overseeing the validity of the company’s financial reporting processes.

 In addition, the committee’s tasks include among others:

 The chairman and members of the Audit Committee are appointed by the company’s Board of Directors.
 The Audit Committee consists of at least three (3) members of the Board of Directors, of which two (2) members must be independent of the company and at least one (1) member must be independent of the company’s significant shareholders.
 At least one (1) member of the Audit Committee shall be an independent person with expertise in particular in the field of accounting, bookkeeping or auditing.

 The audit committee consists of Eero Suomela (chairman), Antti Asunmaa and Johan Linder.

 The Board of Directors of United Bankers considers diversity as essential in reaching the company’s goals and for the company’s business.
 The election of people with different ages, different educational backgrounds and experiences strengthens the work of the Board of Directors.